rawanBairouti/copenotes-fullstack/README.md

-# CopeNotes
+# HappyNotes

-Welcome to CopeNotes!
+Welcome to HappyNotes!
 This application is designed to send random happy messages to registered users via email.
 The purpose is to bring a little bit of joy and positivity into people's day.

 ## Features